 What is the payment schedule?

-- Deposit.
-A $200 deposit is required to secure the availability of St. Paul’s for your wedding.
+Deposit.
+A $200 non-refundable deposit is required to secure the availability of St. Paul’s for your wedding.
 This deposit is partial payment of the total fees paid to St. Paul’s for the wedding.

-- Balance.
-The balance of the fees is due and payable no later than 14 days prior to the wedding date.
+Balance.
+The non-refundable balance of the fees is due and payable no later than 14 days prior to the wedding date.

 What if I must cancel?
 If you must cancel your wedding for any reason, please notify the Wedding Coordinator as soon as possible so your time can be made available to others.